auchenberg/vscode-browser-preview/README.md

 - Ability to have multiple previews open at the same time.
 - Debuggable.
 Attach [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) to the browser view instance, and debug within VS Code.
 - Attach Chrome DevTools via `chrome://inspect`
-- Option to set the default startUrl via `browserpreview.startUrl`
+- Option to set the default startUrl via `browser-preview.startUrl`

 ## Debugging